 Our social media analysis revealed that boycott-related hashtags barely gained any traction.
 Our benchmark for virality is a hashtag that accelerates from zero to 100,000 mentions within a few hours.
 The boycott’s main hashtags—#economicblackout and #economicboycott—only reached 60,000 mentions in that timeframe.

-How the market is impacting consumer and advertiser behavior
+How the economic downturn is impacting consumer and advertiser behavior

 Higher prices may drive consumers to focus on purchasing essentials rather than spending on discretionary items.
 They may also seek cheaper alternatives to products or services or otherwise reduce spending.
 Shoppers will be looking for value, giving brands that offer basic or more affordable products an advantage.